pegaltier/backtest-kit/docs/classes/HeatMarkdownService.md

 getStorage: any
 ```

-Memoized function to get or create HeatmapStorage for a strategy and backtest mode.
+Memoized function to get or create HeatmapStorage for exchange, frame and backtest mode.
-Each strategy + backtest mode combination gets its own isolated heatmap storage instance.
+Each exchangeName + frameName + backtest mode combination gets its own isolated heatmap storage instance.

 ### tick